Statutory interpretation: Statements of the legislature

 In most legislatures internationally, these provisions of the bill simply give the legislature's goals and desired effects of the law, and are considered non-substantive and non-enforceable in and of themselves.

 However in the case of the European Union, a supranational body, the recitals in Union legislation must specify the reasons the operative provisions were adopted, and if they do not, the legislation is void.
 This has been interpreted by the courts as giving them a role in statutory interpretation with Klimas, Tadas and Vaiciukaite explaining "recitals in EC law are not considered to have independent legal value, but they can expand an ambiguous provision's scope.
 They cannot, however, restrict an unambiguous provision's scope, but they can be used to determine the nature of a provision, and this can have a restrictive effect."

 Canons

 Also known as canons of construction, canons give common sense guidance to courts in interpreting the meaning of statutes.
 Most canons emerge from the common law process through the choices of judges.
-Critics of the use of canons argue that the canons constrain judges and limit the ability of the courts to legislate from the bench.
-Proponents argue that a judge always has a choice between competing canons that lead to different results, so judicial discretion is only hidden through the use of canons, not reduced.

-These canons can be divided into two major groups:
+Proponents of the use of canons argue that canons constrain judges and limit the ability of courts to legislate from the bench.
+Critics, meanwhile, argue that judges almost always have a choice between canons leading to different results, so their use leads to judicial discretion in decision-making being merely hidden rather than reduced.
+These canons can be divided into three major groups: